jaxio/celerio-angular-quickstart/README.md

 # Celerio Angular Quickstart

-To generate an Angular 2.1.0 CRUD web application from an existing database schema, follow the instructions from the [quickstart][] folder.
+Generate an Angular 2.4.0 CRUD web application from an existing database schema.
 The quickstart uses a sample H2 database schema.
 Using your own schema is just a matter of configuration.

+Please follow the instructions from the [quickstart][] folder.

 You may also browse an already [generated quickstart][] web app.